kzu/kzu.github.io/_posts/2020-09-09-customize-docfx.md

 ---
 title: "How to customize and publish a docfx site"
+excerpt: |
-description: "Extending docfx in non-obvious ways for things like changing default icons, styles and scripts, and publishing from CI"
+  Extending docfx in non-obvious ways for things like changing default icons, styles and scripts, and publishing from CI
 tags: [docs, docfx]
 ---